aliaskov/cfn-dockerized-zabbix/README.md

-# docker compose file for zabbix stack
+# My version of zabbix aws monitoring

 Why is it unique?